Civil Engineering (CE)

 CE 457.
 Advanced Steel Design.
 3 Credits.

-Design and analysis of simple structural connections including both moment and shear connections; design and analysis of eccentric structural connections, plate girders, and composite structures; design and analysis for seismic loads; ASD and LRFD design.
+This course covers the design and analysis of simple structural connections, including moment and shear connections, eccentric structural connections, plate girders, and composite structures.
+It also includes the design and analysis of seismic loads, emphasizing both Allowable Stress Design (ASD) and Load Resistance Factor Design (LRFD).
+CE 557 cannot be taken after completing CE 457.
 Prerequisite: CE 451 or consent of the instructor.
-F.
+S.

 CE 458.
 Theory of Plasticity.
 3 Credits.